MrGiddy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule - Write a script that prints the result of POWER diveded by DIVIDE, follwed by a new line.
 * POWER nd DIVIDE are environment variables

+10-love_exponent_breath - Write a script that displays the result of BREATH to the poert LOVE